×

 • People are urged to use the professional assistance that is constantly available to individuals who want to quit drinking or smoking.

-• It is imperative to emphasise the value of a diet high in fibre.
+• It is imperative to emphasize the value of a diet high in fiber.

 • It is advised to have frequent HPV screenings.